 High-intensity interval training, or HIIT, is as simple as it sounds.
-It involves brief yet intense periods of exercise interspersed with fixed intervals of either less intense activity or rest.
+It involves brief, yet intense, periods of exercise interspersed with fixed intervals of either less intense activity or rest.
 It’s proven to be a popular form of exercise, especially with F45.

-1. It boosts your metabolism
+1. It boosts your metabolism.

-2. It burns calories, even long after your workout
+2. It burns calories, even long after your workout.

-3. Equipment is not necessary
+3. Equipment is not necessary.

-4. There are no limits on the hows and wheres
+4. There are no limits on the 'hows and wheres.'

-5. Good for the heart
+5. It's good for the heart.

-HIIT doesn’t just increase your fitness, but also helps to prevent disease and improve certain biological functions.
+HIIT doesn’t just help sculpt your body—it also helps to prevent disease and improve certain biological functions.
 It’s particularly good for the heart, reducing heart rate and blood pressure.
-In addition, as exercise physiologist and athletic trainer Scott Weiss tells Men’s Journal, “HIIT increases the flexibility and elasticity of arteries and veins better than continuous aerobic exercise."
-He carries on by saying, “because HIIT increases pressure demand on your blood vessels, they actually get a workout as well.”
+In addition, as exercise physiologist and athletic trainer Scott Weiss tells Men’s Journal, HIIT increases the flexibility and elasticity of arteries and veins better than continuous aerobic exercise.
+Since HIIT increases pressure demand on your blood vessels, they actually get a 'workout' as well.